-Description According to [ISTQB]: An experience-based test design technique whereby the experienced tester uses a high-level list of items to be noted, checked, or remembered, or a set of rules or criteria against which a product has to be verified.
+Description According to [ISTQB]: An experience-based test design technique whereby the experienced tester uses a high-level list of items to be noted, checked, or remembered, or a set of rules or criteria against which a product has to be verified. remembered, or a set of rules of criteria against which a product has to be verified.
 Extension InstanceSpecification Super Class ExperienceBasedTechnique Change from UTP 1.2 "ChecklistBasedTesting" has been newly introduced by UTP 2.